themeteorchef/saas-stripe/saas-stripe.md

 Okay, so.
 There are a few tricks going on here to tie up all of our loose ends.
 The first is that we're watching for an `error` on our method, and if one occurs, alerting the given reason for the error _and_ (ready for this???), resetting the state of our submit button from earlier.
 Note: this doesn't reset our entire form, but rather, makes it possible to "click" submit again.
 Woo doggie.

 After this, in our `else`, we're looking for _another_ error.
 [What, what, what](https://www.youtube.com/watch?v=_3PUu88nOcw)?
-Recall that on the server, we were using a `Future` to "wait" on Stripe for a response.
+Recall that on the server, we were using a Future to "wait" on Stripe for a response.
 Because of this, in the event that our method throws an error on the server, we return it to the client, _but_ it comes through in the response argument.
 Because of this, for added precaution we want to ensure that an error object _is not_ defined on the response.
 If it is, we do our hot little button reset trick.
 If not...

-Time to login our user!
+Time to log in our user!
 This is actually pretty cool.
 Because we technically already "know" our user's email address and password (remember, these were defined earlier in our `customer` object at the top of our `submitHandler`), we can just "reuse" these to log them in.
 We can get away with this because at this point, we know they have an account in our database with these values.
 Sneaky!

-Finally, in the callback of `loginWithPassword`, we test for an error _one more time_ and if all is well, redirect the user to the `/lists` view where they can see their current todo lists.
+Finally, in the callback of `loginWithPassword`, we test for an error _one more time_ and if all is well, redirect the user to the `/lists` page where they can see their current todo lists.
 We also reset the button again for good measure.
 Woah!
 Our signup flow is complete.
 At this point, we've succesfully signed our user up for an account with a trial on Stripe.
 [High fives all around](http://media2.giphy.com/media/DohrJX1h2W5RC/giphy.gif)!

 <div class="note">
   <h3>A quick note</h3>
-  <p>Alright, you know what time it is.
+  <p>All right, you know what time it is.
 Let's take a break and do a little exercise before we keep going. <a href="http://youtu.be/Y6leITt0gJ8?t=7m">1 and 2 and 3 and...</a></p>
 </div>

 ### Managing Usage

-In our SaaS app, we're offerring todo lists to customers in different tiers (this is what we mapped out in our plan data above).
+In our SaaS app, we're offering todo lists to customers in different tiers.
+(This is what we mapped out in our plan data above.)
 Because of this, we'll need to have some sort of mechanism for keeping track of how many lists a user has created and check that against the _limits_ of their plan.
 So, if one of our customers, Jane Windex, signs up for the "small" plan, we only want her to have the ability to create five todo lists.
 If she tries to create more than this, we want to block her ability to do so and suggest that she upgrade her account.
 How do we do that?

 ##### Using Template Helpers to Block Visibility

 Because we have the power of reactivity with Meteor, we can do some really cool stuff using Spacebars templates.
 In our case, we can wrap the parts of our interface that we want to display _conditionally_.
 For example, if a user has a "Small" plan and they've used up 5 of their 5 available lists, we want to _hide_ the UI that allows them to add more.

 <p class="block-header">/client/views/authenticated/todo-lists.html</p>